chochain/eJsv32/README.md

 * fix divider, add one extra cycle for TOS update before next instruction
 * modulization into a 2-bus design
 * use iCE40 EBR (embedded block memory) for 64-deep data and return stacks (was 32-deep)
+* use EBR as ROM which is populated from hex image file (contains 3.4K eForth + 1K test cases)

 ### Modulization, to v2
   ![eJ32 architecture](https://chochain.github.io/eJsv32/docs/eJ32_v2_blocks.png)